JuliaManifolds/Manifolds.jl/CONTRIBUTING.md

 A main contribution you can provide is another manifold that is not yet included in the package.
-A manifold is a concrete type of [`AbstractManifold`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/types.html#ManifoldsBase.AbstractManifold) from [`ManifoldsBase.jl`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/types.html#The-Manifold-interface).
+A manifold is a concrete subtype of [`AbstractManifold`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/types.html#ManifoldsBase.AbstractManifold) from [`ManifoldsBase.jl`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/types.html#The-Manifold-interface).
 A [tutorial on how to define a manifold](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/tutorials/implement-a-manifold/) helps to get started on a new manifold.
-Every new manifold is welcome, also if only a few functions are implemented, for example when your application for now does not require more features.
+Every new manifold is welcome, even if you only add a few functions, for example when your use case for now does not require more features.

 One important detail is that the interface provides an in-place as well as a non-mutating variant See for example [exp!](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/functions.html#ManifoldsBase.exp!-Tuple{AbstractManifold, Any, Any, Any}) and [exp](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/functions.html#Base.exp-Tuple{AbstractManifold, Any, Any}).
 The non-mutating one, `exp`, always falls back to allocating the according memory, here a point on the manifold, to then call the in-place variant.
-This way it suffices to implement the in-place variant, `exp!`.
+This way it suffices to provide the in-place variant, `exp!`.
-The allocating variant only needs to be implemented if a more efficient version than the default is available.
+The allocating variant only needs to defined if a more efficient version than the default is available.

 Note that since the first argument is _always_ the [`AbstractManifold`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/types.html#ManifoldsBase.AbstractManifold), the mutated argument is always the second one in the signature.